ismailceylan/type.js/readme.md

 It is immediately checked whether required arguments are defined and if not, error will appear before the relevant method has ever run.
 However, the relevant method is constantly monitored during runtime to see whether it is called legally.
 It does this by placing a proxy method instead of the main method you wrote.
 This may affect performance, but since Type.js is completely native JavaScript, you can enclose the entire interface architecture in if-else blocks.
 If there is an ENV variable in your work environment that holds values such as development and production, types decide to implement interfaces or not, depending on that env value.
 Thus, while you use the interface in the development environment, you can ensure that it is not used in the production environment.
 You can even ensure that the interface codes do not contamine the compiled codes if your bundler shake trees.

-Type.js uses chained `__proto__` mechanism.
+Type.js uses chained `[[Prototype]]` mechanism.
 So this means that all inherited type methods, properties and trait methods etc. will collected according proto area and those proto objects will chained.
 Type.js creates almost the same object as you would get when you use the class and extends structure, which is the syntactic sugar in Modern JavaScript.

-The use of `__proto__` is no longer recommended and may not be supported in some environments, so type.js is designed to work in legacy environments and you should use type.js when writing code for legacy environments.
-It is not recommended to use type.js in modern environments.

 ## Usage
 ### Let's create a trait that specific to living things